illinois-impact/2016fa_ece408_project/README.md

 ./ece408 ../data/test10.hdf5 ../data/model.hdf5 10
 ~~~

-## What to deliver
+## What to Deliver

-* Code
-* Report

-Make sure you have a working CUDA implementation before applying any optimizations.
+A `.tar.gz` file which contains the report, code directory, the build scripts, and, possibly, the input dataset needs to be delivered to the Teaching Assistants.

+* Code:  A `USAGE` file needs to be placed included in the archive file which includes instructions on how to compile and run your code.
+If the report performs any profiling, the `USAGE` file must also specify how to run the performance measurements.
+* Report: A PDF version report must be included within the `.tar.gz` file.
 The report should describe and evaluate the optimizations you tried.
 The report does not have a page limit, but as usual, you should strive to be thorough, concise, and quantitative in your performance analysis.
+The report must be named `report.pdf`

+Make sure you have a working CUDA implementation before applying any optimizations.

 ## Utilities